stackbit/jamstackthemes/README.md

 ## Submit A Theme

-Anyone can submit a theme to the gallery.
+Anyone can submit an open-source theme to the gallery.

-- Fork this repo and create a new markdown `.md` file in `content/theme` folder.
+1. Fork this repo and create a new markdown `.md` file in `content/theme` folder.
+The filename is typically named after your theme or repo, for example `hugo-air.md`
-- The markdown filename is typically named after your theme or repo, for example `hugo-air.md`
+2. Edit the markdown file with the required front-matter as shown below.
-- Submit a pull-request with the title **Theme Submission: theme-name**
+3. Submit a pull-request with the title **Theme Submission: theme-name**

 The markdown file should contain the following front-matter.